zyphlar/pinger/README.md

     git clone https://github.com/zyphlar/pinger.git
     python pinger/pinger.py &

-Pinger should open in your system tray (It just looks like "XX.X ms").
+Pinger should open in your system tray.
 To set Pinger to start automatically (in Ubuntu) click it and choose Start Automatically.

 Report bugs or feature requests at https://github.com/zyphlar/pinger/issues